 Vitra Campus, Weil am Rhein

-The Vitra Campus is best known for two things: its ensemble of contemporary architecture and furniture design, most notably Eames chairs.
-It is possible to take an architecture tour of the campus.
+The Vitra Campus, the endpoint of the Rehberger Weg, is best known for two things: its ensemble of contemporary architecture and furniture design, most notably Eames chairs.

 Is it worth walking the Rehberger Weg?

-In a word, yes.
-Although the art installations marking the way weren’t to my taste – most comprised wooden blocks painted in primary colours – the Rehberger Weg provides a great framework for a walk across two countries, and an excuse to take a peek at two very different art institutions
+Although not all of the art installations marking the way weren’t to my taste – most comprised wooden blocks painted in primary colours – the Rehberger Weg provides a great framework for a walk across two countries, and an excuse to take a peek at two very different art institutions

 - You can pick up a free, detailed route map from the friendly tourist information office at Bahnhof Basel SBB or the museum counter in Fondation Beyeler and on the Vitra Campus.